IntelLabs/rag-retrieval-study/README.md

 To calculate evaluation scores for LLM outputs, you will also need `rouge-score`, and `scipy`.

 ## Code Structure
-* `setup`: directory containing scripts for downloading data and setting env variables
+* `setup`: directory containing script for setting env variables
 * `retriever`: directory containing scripts and files for retrieval and retriever eval
   * `configs`: config files for different retrieval settings
   * `index.py`: index datasets before or during retrieval step